TonyDeng1997/Demo-Project/react/README.md

 # react-docker

-This project explains how to run a react application in `docker(https://www.docker.com/)`.
+This project explains how to run a react application in [docker](https://www.docker.com/).

 ## Build docker image
 `docker build . -t react-docker`
 ## Run docker container
-`docker run -p 8000:80 react-docker` and Navigate to `http://localhost:8000/`
+`docker run -p 8000:80 react-docker` and Navigate to `http://localhost:8000/` -p 8000:80 is to Map TCP port 80 in the container to port 8080 on the Docker host.
+8000 is arbitrary as long as it is not used by another service.

 ## Development server